triton-inference-server/model_analyzer/docs/config.md

 # List of composing models for BLS models
 bls_composing_models: <comma-delimited-string-list>

-# List of an ensemble's composing models that should be profiled using CPU instances only
+# List of composing models that should be profiled using CPU instances only
 cpu_only_composing_models: <comma-delimited-string-list>

 # List of constraints placed on the config search results